-Under the leadership of President Vic Morgan, UHV offers undergraduate and graduate degrees in three schools: Arts & Sciences, Business Administration, and Education, Health Professions & Human Development.
+Under the leadership of President Bob Glenn, UHV offers undergraduate and graduate degrees in three schools: Arts & Sciences, Business Administration, and Education, Health Professions & Human Development.
 Programs are offered both online and face to face at the Victoria campus in addition to UHV Katy.
-UHV serves transfer students through dual admissions programs with Victoria College, Wharton County Junior College, Coastal Bend College, Houston Community College, Lone Star College and many other community colleges.
+UHV serves transfer students through dual admissions programs with Victoria College, Wharton County Junior College, Coastal Bend College, Houston Community College, Lone Star College and other community colleges.

 Freshman applicants who graduate from a U.S. high school or earn a GED certificate must meet two of the three following requirements to be eligible for regular admission: They must rank in the top 50 percent of their graduating senior class; their overall high school grade-point average must be at least 2.0 on a 4.0 scale, and they must have a minimum score of 18 on the Enhanced American College Test or a minimum score of 940 on the New Scholastic Assessment Test.
 Applicants are automatically admitted if they graduated in the top 10 percent of their class.
 Undergraduate students who are transfer students (with 12 or more semester credit hours of college courses) can be admitted if they have earned at least a 2.0 GPA in all nonremedial, college-level coursework from an accredited institution and submit the appropriate paperwork.

 Graduate Education and Research

 The UHV master’s programs open up career opportunities for students.
 The university offers master’s programs in many areas, including education, business, publishing, forensic psychology, creative writing and computer information systems.
-Research/sponsored program expenditures at UHV were more than $1.88 million for Fiscal Year 2017.
+Research/sponsored program expenditures at UHV were more than $464,890 for Fiscal Year 2018.